codatta/jekyll_blog/_posts/2025-11-25-erc-8004-mcp-on-ethereum.markdown

 And since Ethereum was the first smart-contract chain with the biggest user base and most active ecosystem, it naturally draws the most proposals.

-To keep things tidy, EIPs are sorted into six buckets:**Core, Networking, Interface, ERC, Meta, Informational**  (check the official site for details, we won’t go into them here.).
+To keep things tidy, EIPs are categorized into six types: **Core, Networking, Interface, ERC, Meta EIP, Informational EIP** ([see the official Ethereum documentation on EIP types here](https://eips.ethereum.org/EIPS/eip-1#eip-types) for details):

 The **application-level** proposals fall under ERC, which stands for“**Ethereum Request for Comment**”.
 Don’t ask me who came up with that — it tells you absolutely nothing about what it exactly use for.
 Anyway, what’s done is done.
 Let’s move on.

-What means **application-level** proposals?
+**What means application-level proposals?**

 In plain terms, these are technical proposals which involve code but do **not** changing Ethereum’s underlying paradigm.

 Instead, they define how to leverage the existing infrastructure and architecture of Ethereum to support new applications.

-Why emphasize “involve code”?
+**Why emphasize “involve code”?**

 Because proposals focused purely on governance or documentation also go through the EIP process, but they typically fall under the **Meta** or **Informational** categories.